rjayroach/prepd-gem/README.md

 to provisioning infrastructure.
 From local developer machines (vagrant running linux on the developer's laptop) to staging and production running a docker swarm cluster.

-With microservice becoming a strategy for a significant number of projects, prepd aims to make it dead simple to build and deploy a microservice base application.
+With microservices becoming a common application development strategy, prepd aims to make it dead simple to build and deploy a microservice based application.
 Beginning with the end in mind, Prepd offers a simple, conventional way to provision all this infrastructure, including CI workflow, secrets managment, 12-factor apps